 Passive sampling by diffusion tubes are a simple cost effective method of monitoring and checking air quality in an area.
-It is recommended that the NO2 monitoring should be continued, targeting likely problem areas.
+It is recommended that the NO_2 monitoring should be continued, targeting likely problem areas.
 The diffusion tube survey will comply with the objectives and sampling methods as set out in LAQM TG(03).
-It is recommended that the NO2 diffusion tube network be extended where necessary in light of future screening.
+It is recommended that the NO_2 diffusion tube network be extended where necessary in light of future screening.

-Banbridge District Council is considering the future management of Local Air Quality by developing a Local Air Quality Strategy.
-The Strategy is currently at the development stage and it is envisaged that this will be launched in Autumn 2005.
-Since local air quality management work by the Council has to date indicated that the District enjoys a relatively good standard of air quality, it is anticipated that the strategy will focus on protecting this position for the future.
+Banbridge District Council currently has its Air Quality Management Strategy in place and is working to fulfil the objectives that were initiated as part of the Strategy.
+The Strategy is currently at the end of its first year since being launched in March 2006 and the council has been involved in a successful 'Walk to School' campaign to highlight the issues of air pollution and road traffic caused by the school run.
+The council is also registered on the DOE Travelwise 'Car-share' scheme.
+Since local air quality management work by the council has to date indicated that the District enjoys a relatively good standard of air quality, it is anticipated that the strategy will focus on protecting this position for the future.

+APPENDIX A

-APPENDIX A BANBRIDGE DISTRICT COUNCIL
+BANBRIDGE DISTRICT COUNCIL